 In 2006, the Supreme Court ruled that an injunction should not automatically issue based on a finding of patent infringement.

-The patent in question was US 5845265, assigned to MercExchange, which covered eBay’s “Buy it Now” function, accounting for over 30 percent of the company’s business.
-In 2000, eBay negotiated to purchase MercExchange’s online auction patent portfolio.
+The patent in question was US 5845265, assigned to MercExchange, which covered eBay’s “Buy it Now” function – which accounted for over 30 percent of the company’s business.
+In 2000, eBay initiated negotiations to purchase MercExchange’s online auction patent portfolio.
 When eBay abandoned its effort, MercExchange sued eBay for patent infringement and prevailed in a 2003 Virginia jury trial, which found eBay had willfully infringed the MercExchange’s patents and ordered a payment of nearly $30 million in damages.

 Following the verdict, MercExchange sought an injunction to prevent eBay’s continued use of its intellectual property, but the District Court denied the request.
 The United States Court of Appeals for the Federal Circuit reversed the District Court’s decision in 2005, stating that there was a “general rule that courts will issue permanent injunctions against patent infringement absent exceptional circumstances.”